bloveless/s3-backup-restore/README.md

 - [x] Accept credentials through docker secrets and env variables.
 - [x] Backup to s3 on some cadence (configurable).
 - [x] If the directory is empty then restore from the latest backup automatically.
-- [x] Allow for disabling backup and/or restore.
+- [x] Separate sub-commands for backup, restore, and cron.
 - [x] Clean up backups.

 ## Config
-You'll need to pass in the AWS_ACCESS_KEY and AWS_SECRET_KEY either using environment variables or docker secrets.
-They should be found in the environment under the same names or `/run/secrets/AWS_ACCESS_KEY` and `/run/secrets/AWS_SECRET_KEY`.
+You'll need to pass in the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY either using environment variables or docker secrets.
+They should be found in the environment under the same names or `/run/secrets/AWS_ACCESS_KEY_ID` and `/run/secrets/AWS_SECRET_ACCESS_KEY`.

+AWS_REGION, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, S3_BUCKET are the only required environment variables.

 You can configure the backup and restore using the following environment variables:

 `AWS_REGION`: The AWS region you are targeting.
-I.E. "us-west-2"
+I.E. "us-west-2".

-`AWS_ACCESS_KEY`: The AWS access key with permission to write to your S3 bucket.
-May be omitted if using docker secrets.
+`AWS_ACCESS_KEY_ID`: The AWS access key with permission to write to your S3 bucket.
+This may be omitted if using docker secrets.

-`AWS_SECRET_KEY`: The AWS secret key with permission to write to your S3 bucket.
-May be omitted if using docker secrets.
+`AWS_SECRET_ACCESS_KEY`: The AWS secret key with permission to write to your S3 bucket.
+This may be omitted if using docker secrets.

+`S3_BUCKET`: The S3 bucket you'd like to use as your backup/restore bucket.

+`S3_PATH`: You may specify a path within your bucket to use for backing up and restoring.
+Defaults to "/".

+`DIRECTORY_PERMISSIONS`: The permissions to use when creating new directories.
+Defaults to 0755. _Files will be automatically restored to the same permissions they had when they were backed up._

 `CADENCE_HOURLY`: Cron schedule for running hourly backups.
 Defaults to "0 * * * *".